shariqsk/shariqsk/README.md

 ## 🚀 About Me

-- 🧑‍💻 Full Stack Developer
+- 🧑‍💻 Full Stack Developer, Studying Cybersecurity
-- 📚 Studying Cybersecurity
-- 🎯 I want to make things that will bring joy to people.

-> I love making things that look great, and keep users safe.
+- 🎯 I love learning and creating things!
+I'm always looking for new challenges to solve and ways to level up.

 ---